lamhq/tech-notes/pages/devops/aws/container/ecr.md

 - Amazon ECS: Use container images in ECS container definitions.
 - Amazon EKS: Pull images for your EKS clusters.
 - Amazon Linux: Amazon Linux containers can be used locally for your software development.

+## Components

+- **Registry**: A private registry provided to each AWS account; create one or more for image storage.
+Each registry í regional fỏ each account.
+- **Authorization Token**: Authentication token required for pushing and pulling images to and from registries
+- **Repository**: Contains all of your Docker images, OCI images, and OCI artifacts
+- **Repository Policy**: Control all access to repos and images
+- **Image**: Container images that get pushed to and pulled from your repository